Becksteinlab/lammps/doc/src/fix_graphics.rst

 objects listed on the command line to *dump image* so that they are included in the rendered image.

-..
-The *fflag1* setting of *dump image fix* has no impact on rendering a
+The *fflag1* setting of *dump image fix* determines whether cylinder elements are capped with spheres:  0 means no caps, 1 means the lower end is capped, 2 means the upper end is capped, and 3 means both ends are capped.
+This applies to the *cylinder* object and also to the body of the *arrow* object and the elements of the *progbar* object.

-..
-The *fflag2* setting allows you to adjust the radius of the rendered
+The *fflag2* setting allows you to adjust the radius of the rendered sphere and cylinder items comprising the objects.
+Since the radius of these objects is an input parameter for this fix, it is recommended to set this flag to 0.0.

 Restart, fix_modify, output, run start/stop, minimize info